jeremin77/HPML9143_Project/README.md

 python3 trainAdam.py --name cifar10-100_500 --dataset cifar10 --model_type ViT-B_16
 ```

 After training, models will be saved in the checkpoint folder with ckpt_<model_type>.pth.
-Training
+Code in folder ViT-pytorch-main